Asif12as/MoniFi/README.md

 A robust, real-time financial transaction monitoring system that automatically detects suspicious activities and triggers immediate notifications through configurable workflows.
 # N8N
+It will send an alert email for fraud transactions and activities
 ![Integration-au-workflow](n8nPrev.JPG)
 ## 📋 Table of Contents